 Despite this progress, each year thousands of children still go missing.
 The impact on their families is devastating.

-I urge you to to familiarize yourself with organizations involved in the fight against all human trafficking, such as Stop the Traffik (UK) and Polaris Project (USA).
+Familiarize yourself with organizations involved in the fight against human trafficking, such as Stop the Traffik (UK) and Polaris Project (USA).

 Sources of Information: